bmatusiak/native-sea/.github/instructions/MIGRATION.instructions.md

 Core principles
 ---------------
-- Keep explicit if/else branches in Kotlin to show whether native code is used:
+- Always use an explicit if/else branch in Kotlin to choose native vs Java:
   - `if (NativeSeaModule.useNativeCrypto) { /* native */ } else { /* java fallback */ }`
+  - The `else` block must contain the full Java fallback implementation (not just a catch path).
+  - Do not silently attempt native and then quietly fall back inside a `try` block — prefer one of two patterns:
+    - Strict native-first (throw on native failure): call native and throw on error so tests fail fast.
+    - Controlled fallback (explicit `else` or a dedicated `NativeSeaModule.forceJavaFallback` flag): only use Java code when the boolean is false.
-  - This makes it visually obvious which code paths are ported and which are still Java.
+  - This explicit control makes it visually obvious which code paths are ported and which are still Java.
 - Do not expose native/C++ functions directly to public APIs (JS/React Native).
 Keep native JNI methods private and wrapped by controlled Kotlin functions (e.g. `SEAWork.pbkdf2(...)`).
 - Prefer deterministic encodings and names: always use `StandardCharsets.UTF_8` when converting strings to bytes, and Base64 encode results with `Base64.NO_WRAP` on the Kotlin side.